 Lil Wayne’s last release to chart was 2013’s I Am Not a Human Being II, which debuted and peaked at No. 2.

 Other albums on course for high debuts on next week’s Billboard 200 include Cher’s Dancing Queen, Logic’s YSIV and Kevin Gates’ Luca Brasi 3.
-The three albums were released on Sept.
-28, along with a bevy of other titles from notable names.
-The end of September always brings a rush of significant albums to market, as Sept.
-30 marked the end of the eligibility year for the upcoming Grammy Awards.

 Other albums aiming for noteworthy bows on next week’s Billboard 200, all drawn from the Sept.
 28 release schedule, include alt-J’s Reduxer, Elevation Worship’s Hallelujah Here Below, Loretta Lynn’s Wouldn’t It Be Great, Rod Stewart’s Blood Red Roses, Tom Petty’s An American Treasure, Beartooth’s Disease and Cypress Hill’s Elephants on Acid.